Skip to content

 Any responsible person can file a petition.
 It can be a spouse, domestic partner, friend, or relative.
 It could even be a government agency.

-The law gives preference first to a spouse, then the adult child, parent, sibling, any other person who qualifies under the law, and then the Public Guardian.
+The law gives preference first to a spouse, then the adult child, parent, sibling, or any other person who qualifies under the law, and then the Public Guardian.

 A person who does not want the role of a conservator can nominate someone else.